sarbal/BINF_tut/lessons/lesson6.md

 print("Hello, World!")
 ```
 Save the file and name it “helloworld.py”.
 Note the “.py” extension.
 If using VSCode, click the triangle “play” button to run your code in the terminal.
-![vscode](../imgs/vscode3.png)
 Python can also be run interactively.
 Type in "python" into the terminal.
-Paste/type in the code snippets.
+Paste/type in the code snippets in the terminal.
+![vscode](../imgs/vscode3.png)

 Finally, you can also run python in a Jupyter notebook.
+The extension for this is ".ipynb".
+Each "chunk" of code can be run within the notebook.
 ![vscode](../imgs/vscode4.png)

 ## Defintions